thu-tram/mangg-may-tinh/end-to-end/nat.md

 <img width="900px" src="/assets/end-to-end/5-065-nat10.png">

 Now, the router remembers two connections: (A Port 50000 to S Port 80), and (B Port 50000 to S Port 80).
-If the router receives an incoming packet ``From: S, Port 80, To: R1 Port 50000,'' it's ambiguous whether this packet was from A or B's connection.
+If the router receives an incoming packet "From: S, Port 80, To: R1 Port 50000," it's ambiguous whether this packet was from A or B's connection.

 <img width="900px" src="/assets/end-to-end/5-066-nat11.png">

 The last fix we have to make is to also allow the router to rewrite the port number.
-When Bob sends ``From: B, Port 50000, To: S, Port 80,'' the router realizes that someone else already has a connection using Port 50000, to S Port 80.
-Therefore, the router makes up a ``fake'' port number for Bob (let's use 60000) and rewrites both the source IP and source port to get: ``From: R1, Port 60000, To: S, Port 80.''
+When Bob sends "From: B, Port 50000, To: S, Port 80," the router realizes that someone else already has a connection using Port 50000, to S Port 80.
+Therefore, the router makes up a "fake" port number for Bob (let's use 60000) and rewrites both the source IP and source port to get: "From: R1, Port 60000, To: S, Port 80."

 As before, the router remembers the active connection (A Port 50000 to S Port 80), but for Bob, the router additionally notes the fake port number: (B Port 50000, faked as 60000, to S Port 80).

 <img width="900px" src="/assets/end-to-end/5-067-nat12.png">

-Now, if the router receives an incoming packet ``From: S, Port 80, To: R1, Port 50000,'' this must be for Alice.
-By contrast, an incoming packet like ``From: S, Port 80, To: R1, Port 60000,'' with the fake port number, this must be for Bob.
+Now, if the router receives an incoming packet "From: S, Port 80, To: R1, Port 50000," this must be for Alice.
+By contrast, an incoming packet like "From: S, Port 80, To: R1, Port 60000," with the fake port number, this must be for Bob.

 <img width="900px" src="/assets/end-to-end/5-068-nat13.png">

 Note that Bob has no idea that the router is changing his port number.
-When the router forwards this packet back to Bob, the fake port number must be changed back to the original port number. ``From: S, Port 80, To: R1, Port 60000'' must be rewritten as ``From: S, Port 80, To: R1, Port 60000.''
+When the router forwards this packet back to Bob, the fake port number must be changed back to the original port number.
+"From: S, Port 80, To: R1, Port 60000" must be rewritten as "From: S, Port 80, To: R1, Port 60000."
 More generally, none of the private clients should need to know or care about their packets getting rewritten.
 The router should be giving all of them the illusion that they're sending and receiving packets from their private IP address and whatever ports they choose.

 ## NAT: Implementation